isomerpages/singapore-customs-old/_importing-goods-more/01c9h-re-importing-shut-out-goods.md

 -   A cover letter from the exporter or his agent stating reasons for the re-importation; and
 -   A copy of the previous Customs OUT (Approved Premises/Schemes) permit before the intended exportation.

-2) [Obtain](/businesses/importing-goods/import-procedures/) for a Customs In-Non Payment (Shut-Out) permit via TradeNet before the re-importation.
+2) [Obtain](/businesses/importing-goods/import-procedures/) a Customs In-Non Payment (Shut-Out) permit via TradeNet before the re-importation.

 3) When obtaining the permit, please note: